 - Pranay, AEM Intern

-After an AEM Bootcamp training during the summer, which requires 15 hours per week of your time, you will become a valued mamber of New Energy Tecynology (NET)'s data coaching team, delivering energy management and conservation services to multiple clients.
-You will work remotely with these clients using online tools, while also enjoying a flexible work schedule.
+After completion you will then become a valued member of New Energy Technology (NET)’s data coaching team, delivering energy management and conservation services to multiple clients.
+You will work remotely with these clients using online software, which will also allow you a flexible work schedule.